 PCEP's Rail Activation Committee (RAC) meets regularly on a weekly basis.
 The RAC includes representatives from the PCEP's technical consultants and the JPB's Rail Operations group.
-The current focus has expanded beyond preparing for live wire testing, which is now underway, to include more of the elements necessary for the railroad to operate safely and reliably.
+The current focus has expanded beyond preparing for initial live wire testing, which is now underway, to include more of the elements necessary for the railroad to operate safely and reliably.
 These include staffing for supervisory and non-supervisory positions; completion of the necessary training for operations and management personnel; acquisition and storage of spare parts and special tools; resolution of any outstanding third-party issues, timely completion of the various required plans; and completion of the safety and security certification requirements.
+The RAC also tracks the JPB's progress in acquiring the necessary real estate and buildings to support storage of Maintenance of Way (MOW) equipment and materials.

-The Rail Activation Manager completed a draft re-write of the Rail Activation Plan (RAP) and the plan has been reviewed by PCEP leadership and circulated to select members of the RAC for additional comments.
+The Rail Activation Manager completed a re-write of the Rail Activation Plan (RAP) and the plan has been finalized.
 This new RAP is more comprehensive than the previous version and elaborates on the agency's preparations to assume electrified rail operations.
-The Rail Activation Manager (RAP) is reviewing the comments with the goal of finalizing the plan in September 2023.